 Facing a cancer diagnosis and the impending treatment is a life-changing event.
 It may be too overwhelming for you to think about how prostate surgery will affect your sex life.

 But remember that there are doctors and mental health professionals who have a lot of experience in dealing with ED.
 Therapists understand how sexual problems can affect your feelings of self-worth and your relationships.
 If you have a partner, you may want your partner to attend therapy with you.
 You can both express your fears and concerns, learn coping strategies, and find new ways to develop intimacy during your recovery.
 There are also support groups available to provide further encouragement and hope.

-While ED is very common right after prostate surgery, you may regain sexual function after some time.
-This may range from several months to two years.
+While ED is common right after prostate surgery, you may regain sexual function after some time.
+This may range from several months to 2 years.
 Also, remember that ED can be treated.
 By working with your doctor, you will be able to recover from prostate surgery and find an effective ED treatment that is right for you.

 Canadian Cancer Society

 Auerbach S. The treatment of erectile dysfunction.
 Prostate Cancer Research Institute website.
 Available at: http://prostate-cancer.org/the-treatment-of-erectile-dysfunction.
 Published August 2005.
 Accessed February 23, 2015.

 Briley J. Treating erectile dysfunction—without the little blue pill.
 AARP website.
 Available at: http://www.aarp.org/health/drugs-supplements/info-04-2012/erectile-dysfunction-pill-free-treatment-options.html.
 Accessed February 23, 2015.

 Dorey G, Speakman MJ, Feneley RC, Swinkels A, Dunn CD.
 Pelvic floor exercises for erectile dysfunction.
 BJU Int.
 2005;96(4):595-597.